Affiliate links on Android Authority may earn us a commission. Learn more.

 - Software: Android 12

-Unfortunately, these are the things you’ll have to do going forward as removable batteries fade into the rear view of phone history.
+Finally, we have a guide on maximizing battery life, which includes a bevy of tips and tricks that should help any device last at least a full day.
+Many of these suggestions require making some sacrifices.
+Unfortunately, these are the things you’ll have to do going forward as removable batteries fade into the rear view of the phone history.

 FAQs

-As of April 2023, we would say our favorite phone with a removable battery is the Samsung Galaxy Xcover 6 Pro.
-It has capable specs, 5G support, a nice 120Hz display, a rugged construction, and a generous update policy.
+As of February 2025, we would say our favorite phone with a removable battery is the Samsung Galaxy Xcover 7.
+It has capable specs, 5G support, a rugged construction.
+If you don’t like rugged phones, the Fairphone 5 is also great, offering mid-end specs, but a modular design.

 Removable batteries require a removable back.
 The mechanisms involved with this can make phones thicker and bulkier.
 It can also make it harder to make them water resistant.
 In the race to smaller, thinner devices, most manufacturers have decided to do away with removable back covers.